 What is premises liability?

-The concept of premises liability holds accountable the property owner for an injury you sustain while on their property.
+The concept of premises liability holds the property owner accountable for an injury you sustain while on their property.
 Premises liability can apply in both private residences and public spaces.
 However, several factors need to be met for an individual to have a successful premises liability case.

 In general, if you suffer a personal injury on someone else’s property, you may be entitled to compensation for your injury, pain and suffering, and other losses.
 However, it’s important to establish a property owner’s duty of care to determine whether their breach of duty caused your injury.